Custom Mouthguards

 • You will return to your dentist to pick up the mouthguard and ensure it fits well

 Yes.
 You can get a mouthguard for grinding teeth.
-Those with bruxism - teeth grinding - typically grind their teeth during sleep when they are unable to consciously stop this damaging habit.
-While you work on methods to stop the grinding, you can wear a custom mouthguard to protect your teeth from wearing down during sleep.
+Those with bruxism typically grind their teeth during sleep when they are unable to stop this damaging habit consciously.

 Technically speaking, a mouthguard will not stop you from clenching your teeth.
 However, it will protect your teeth from wearing down due to clenching or teeth grinding.